Reflecting on purpose of visit

 • sturdy boots/shoes for outdoors (especially in case of wet weather and muddy areas)

-• jandals/flip flops/sandals for taking on and off easily when entering indoor spaces
+• jandals/flip flops/sandals, for taking on and off easily when entering indoor spaces

-• a sun hat and sunscreen, water bottle and/or thermal flask
+• water bottle and/or thermal flask

 • meditation cushion/stool or meditation mat for use in your kuti/dwelling.
 The monastery has these items, but they are for use only in the yurt/Sala